hyperworld-official/hyperworld/CODE_OF_CONDUCT.md

    up with that moderator, or with a different moderator, **in private**.
    Complaints about bans are not allowed on our public channels.
-5. Moderators, organization members, and anyone closely involved with the Veloren project are held to a higher standard than other community members.
+5. Moderators, organization members, and anyone closely involved with the Hyperworld project are held to a higher standard than other community members.
    If a moderator creates an inappropriate situation, they should expect less leeway than others.

-In the Veloren community we strive to go the extra step to look out for each other.
+In the Hyperworld community we strive to go the extra step to look out for each other.
 Don't just aim to be technically unimpeachable, try to be your best self.
 Be careful when you speak about offensive or sensitive issues, particularly if they're off-topic; this all too often leads to unnecessary fights, hurt